Eccb7/Ojwang-/README.md

 - 👩‍💻 An aspiring software developer eager to join the tech community

-- ⚡ Fun fact:  Smile
+- ⚡ Fun fact:  Nothing starts with n and ends with g 😆

 <br/>